syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **Normal**

-When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property is [`Normal`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalPadding.html), nice range will be calculated for the axis based on the best readability of the data.
-This is also the default for vertical axis.
+When the value of the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property is [`Normal`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalPadding.html), the appropriate range will be calculated for the axis based on the readability of the data.
+This is also the default value for vertical axis.

 {% tabs %}